ShreshthRajan/HomeSecure/README.md

 ### 4. Multi-Modal Integration with GPT-4

-The multi-modal integration leverages both CNN and SIFT features to provide a comprehensive representation of each frame.
+Multi-modal integration uses high dimensional output from the prevoius layers to provide a comprehensive representation of each frame.
+Additional modality includes a layer of raw video data in future iterations.
 GPT-4 processes these features for advanced question answering.
-This integration involves:

 - **Feature Fusion:** Combining high-level CNN features with SIFT descriptors into a unified representation.
 - **GPT-4 Processing:** Utilizing GPT-4’s multi-modal capabilities to interpret the fused features.
 - **Question Answering:** Enabling sophisticated querying of the video content, including object identification, interaction understanding, and event recognition.

 ## Implementation

 ### Backend (`app.py`)

 The backend is implemented using Flask to handle video uploads and processing.
-Core functionalities include:

 - **Video Upload Endpoint:** Accepts video files from users.
 - **Frame Extraction:** Decomposes videos into individual frames for processing.